Which Medical Alert System Should I Choose For My Senior Loved One?

 A wearable device that’s comfortable and unobtrusive should be your first consideration.
 Beyond that you might want to consider technological features such as battery life, connectivity, remote access by family members, and the logistics of setting it up.

 You’ll want to know what response times are (think seconds, not minutes), if call routing can be customized, and how does a company’s ongoing customer service measure up.

 With the total cost of a system, expect to pay for the device, installation, and monthly fees (which range from $25 to $45 per month or about $1 per day).
 Discounts may be available for multiple family members in the same household, veterans, or low-income clients.

 Do not forget to inquire if national companies offer service in your area.
 If a home security is already in place, your provider may offer medical alert services.

 We’ve collected some information on 4 well-known brands of medical alert systems to help you start your search.
+For additional systems, check out ConsumerAffair’s list.
 In addition to using this table to assist your research, you’ll also want to ask the following questions:

 1. What is the length of a contract?